PBrockmann/StripesCounter/README.md

 ![Capture 02: StripesCounter with 12 segments of edited and validated peaks](capture_02.png)

 ### Installation procedure
 The application is available from a GitHub repository and consists of a python Matplotlib-based application with a PyQt interface.
 It is designed to run in a Conda environment, with the installation process facilitated by a requirements.txt file to ease the creation of a dedicated environment.
 The necessary packages to be installed include PyQt5, scikit-image, opencv-python, opencv-contrib-python, opencv-python-headless, shapely, pycairo, matplotlib, peakutils, and pandas.
+See instructions bellow for details.

-### Installation procedure
+### Demonstation
 ![ScreenShot](StripesCounter_v11.80.gif)

+### Usage
 Here are the different steps :

 * Open an image, optionnaly with a scale and value scale annotation.